-High quality laser-engraved switches are used to control many of the features of the vehicle.
-Many switches have an embedded witness LED to inform the driver at a glance which features are active.
-Some switches' LED will turn OFF after a short while when the engine is running.
+High quality laser-engraved switches are used to control many of the features of the coach.
+Many switches have an embedded indicator LED to inform the driver at a glance which features are active.
+Some switches' LED will turn off after a short while when the engine is running.
 This is normal and is designed to reduce glare when driving.
-The functions still operate even if the LED is OFF.
+The functions still operate even if the LED is off.
 If the switches are still ON when the engine is turned OFF, the LEDs will illuminate to warn the driver to turn them OFF.
-Switches are described in the order they appear, from left to right, top to bottom.

-L.H.
-DASHBOARD PANEL
+L. H. INSTRUMENT PANEL